OXPHOS/Insight_DonorFinder/README.md

                                                      to medianvals_by_date

 ### I/O
-  The scripts require a single input file and two paths to store the outputs.
+  The package require a single input file and two paths to store the outputs when executed.

-  - **Input**
+#### Input

 The scripts yield each line(record) reading from the input file.
 Before yielding, the input method confirms that
   - The entry is valid (by checking column number)
   - The recipient ID (`CMTE_ID`) is valid, which starts by 'C' followed by 8 digits
   - The transaction amount is valid number
   - Whether the zip code or the transaction date is valid

 Also, the method converts transaction date and transaction amount to internal objects.

-   - **Output**
+#### Output

 As mentioned above, the output methods
 - append a new entry to `medianvals_by_zip.txt` if available
 - re-order and re-write the `medianvals_by_date.txt` if available

-     The output files are header free.
+The output files are header-free.

 ### Data structure

-#### Low level data stucture
+#### Low level data structure
-  - **`FECDate`**

-    Wrapping class of Python built-in `Datetime` data type.
-The class allows date validation and date comparison via `Datetime`, and FEC-style date representation (`MMDDYYYY`).

   - **`linkedListNode`**

     Node of a doubly linked list.
-Wraps the value of transaction amount and provides access to other node objects that with transaction amount just smaller and larger than the amount of current node given grouping rule.
+Wraps the value of transaction amount and provides access to other `linkedListNode` objects with transaction amount just smaller and larger than the amount of current `linkedListNode` object given grouping rule.
 The class is used for median search and update.

-  - **`infoByDomainBase`/(`infoByZip`/`infoByDate`)**
+  - **`infoByDomainBase` / (`infoByZip` / `infoByDate`)**

     Structure that saves median, counts and total dollar amount of contributions based on provided grouping rules. `infoByZip` and `infoByDate` are derived from `infoByDomainBase`.

  #### High level data structure
    - **`infoIndividual`**

-     Basic data stroage structure in database that saves donation information of each recipient.
+     Basic data stroage structure in database that saves donation information received by each recipient.
 The object maintains two private dictionaries, with donations information grouped by zip codes and dates of the recipient (`infoByZip`/`infoByDate`).

-   - **`nodeBase`/(`nodeByID`/`nodeByDate`)**
+   - **`nodeBase` / (`nodeByID` / `nodeByDate`)**

      Basic unit of self-balancing binary search tree, with the information of its children and its height in the tree.
 Allowing node `key_idx` comparison.
       - `nodeById`: use `int`-casted recipient ID as `key_idx` and saves all the information of donations (BSTree of `nodeByDate`) to one recipient
-      - `nodeByDate`: use `FECDate` as `key_idx` and saves the information of donations to one recipient grouped by dates
+      - `nodeByDate`: use `int`-casted transaction date as `key_idx` and saves the information of donations to one recipient grouped by dates

-   - **`BSTree`**
+   - **`BSTree` / (`BSTreeByID` / `BSTreeByDate`)**

-      Self-balanced binary search tree sturcture with nodes derived from `nodeBase`.
+      Self-balanced binary search tree structure with nodes derived from `nodeBase`.
 Allowing dynamic and fast insertion of new records.
 Two `BSTree` instances are used in the scripts:
-      - **`BSTree` of each individual**: Ordered by recipient's ID numbers saved in `nodeByID`.
+      - **`BSTreeByID`**: BSTree of each individual, ordered by recipient's ID numbers saved in `nodeByID`.
 Keys are converted to `int` for fast comparison.
-      - **`BSTree` of dates**: Ordered by transaction dates saved in `nodeByDate`.
+      - **`BSTreeByDate`**: BSTree of dates, ordered by transaction dates saved in `nodeByDate`.

+      The different derived classes only exist for different output requirement.

       Trees are in-order traversed during output.

-#### Summary
+#### Architecture
    - **Storage in database**

           infoDB